Voting rights in the United States: Noncitizen voting

 More than 40 states or territories, including colonies before the Declaration of Independence, have at some time allowed noncitizens who satisfied residential requirements to vote in some or all elections.
 This in part reflected the strong continuing immigration to the United States.
 Some cities like Chicago, towns or villages (in Maryland) today allow noncitizen residents to vote in school or local elections.
 (Note: See also Droit de vote des étrangers aux États-Unis .)
 In 1875, the Supreme Court in Minor v.
 Happersett noted that "citizenship has not in all cases been made a condition precedent to the enjoyment of the right of suffrage.
 Thus, in Missouri, persons of foreign birth, who have declared their intention to become citizens of the United States, may under certain circumstances vote".
 Federal law prohibits noncitizens from voting in federal elections.
+Penalties for voting as a non-citizen may include up to 1 year in federal prison and/or a fine, loss of lawful permanent resident status, deportability with no general waiver, denial of naturalization, among other consequences that apply whether the vote was cast intentionally or by mistake.

 As of 2022, Five state constitutions specifically state that "only" a citizen can vote in an election–Alabama, Arizona, Colorado, Florida, and North Dakota.
 With Louisiana and Ohio having a ballot measure in the same year.